primitivefinance/arbiter/documentation/src/chapter_2.md

 * **Real-Time Data Monitoring:** The crate facilitates the real-time analysis of Ethereum logs, with filters based on contract address, event name, and block range.

-* **Flexible Transaction Execution:** The crate supports the creation and execution of both Flashbots relayer bundles and standard transactions.
+* **Flexible Transaction Execution:** The crate supports both Flashbots relayer bundles and standard transactions, thus offering versatility in transaction execution.

-* **Convex Optimization:** The crate provides objective functions for convex optimization, aiding in the development of optimal routing algorithms.
+* **Optimal Routing Algorithm:** The crate is in the process of developing an optimal routing algorithm.
+When completed, this feature will enhance efficiency and performance in interacting with the Ethereum network.

-* **Token Swapping Functionality:** Through the `Exchange` and `Cfmm` traits, the crate provides a robust framework for implementing token swapping functionality in contracts.

-* **Historical Price Data Utilization:** The `historic` module allows importing price data from from CSV files, facilitating the use of this data in simulations.

-* **Real-Time Risk Monitoring:** A future direction for this crate is real-time risk monitoring, critical for decentralized applications, offering swift responses to real-time data.

-* **Accelerated Innovation:** By providing a common framework for on-chain actors, the crate aims to stimulate innovation in the blockchain space.
+* **Interactive Simulations:** The crate allows the management and running of simulations, making it a valuable tool for testing and development.
+The `SimulationManager` structure oversees the simulation environment and controls various operations, including agent activation, contract deployment, contract calling, and log reading.

+* **Contract Deployment:** The crate provides a comprehensive contract deployment system, where all necessary contracts for any simulation can be automatically deployed.

+* **Historic Price Data:** The crate supports importing price data from CSV files.
+This feature is crucial for generating price paths for simulations and for working with historical price data.